lucasbotellaroca/Covid-19_Reproduction_Rate_Estimator/README.md

 will try to predict the reproduction number (R0) for each week.
 R0 tells you the average number of people who will contract a contagious disease from one person with that disease.
-It specifically applies to a population of people who were previously free of infection and haven't been vaccinated, however for our specific case of study we will take into account people that have been vaccinated or that have contracted the disease in order to make our predictions more precise.
+It specifically applies to a population of people who were previously free of infection and haven’t been vaccinated, however for our specific case of study we will take into account people that have been vaccinated or that have contracted the disease in order to make our predictions more precise.